Failure to Increase Rent Correctly

 How Rent Increases Must Be Conducted

-- Following the statutory procedure outlined in the Housing Act 1988, such as serving a valid Section 13 Notice for periodic tenancies.
+Landlords can increase rent only by following the statutory procedure outlined in the Housing Act 1988, such as serving a valid Section 13 Notice.

 Consequences of Failing to Follow Proper Procedures

-the rent increase will not be legally enforceable.
+If a landlord fails to follow the correct procedure, the rent increase will not be the lawful rent due from the tenant.
 The tenant is entitled to continue paying the rent at the previous level.

 Disputes Over Rent Increases